5348 Lanier Islands Parkway Buford, GA 30518

 Can gum disease cause heart problems?

 Gum disease can spread into a patient’s bloodstream and cause heart issues.
-Patients with gum disease are at an increased risk to have a heart attack, stroke, heart disease, or other heart issues due to the compromised bloodstream.
+Patients with gum disease are at an increased risk of having a heart attack, stroke, heart disease, or other heart issues due to the compromised bloodstream.

 What happens if you leave gum disease untreated?